david4972/INOV-Inc./README.md

 We are Currently have an Executive Team they consisit of:
-~ David Okoronkwo - co-CEO, Head of Strategy, Interim CTO ~ Patrick Crispino - co-CEO, CIO
+~ David Okoronkwo - Head of Strategy, CTO
+~ Patrick Crispino - co-CEO, CIO
 ~ Zachary Merrill - Investor Relations, Head of Marketing/Public relations ~ Juyon Kim - COO